BK4D/colormunch-js/README.md

 When loading comments through a ColorMunch instance the loadComments method will search for comments based on the following parameters:

-- filter:String The filter to search by.
+- filter (required) The filter to search by.
 Options are:
     - ColorMunch.COMMENTS_BY_EMAIL (comments are retrieved for all themes created by this user)
     - ColorMunch.COMMENTS_BY_THEME_ID (comments are retrieved for the specified theme)
-- query:String The value associated with the filter.
+- query (required) The value associated with the filter.
     - If the filter is ColorMunch.COMMENTS_BY_EMAIL then query would be a users' email address
     - If the filter is ColorMunch.COMMENTS_BY_THEME_ID then the query would be a themeID.
-- startIndex:int (optional) A 0-based index into the list that specifies the first item to display.
+- startIndex (optional) A 0-based index into the list that specifies the first item to display.
     - Default is 0, which displays the first item in the list.
-- itemsPerPage:int (optional) The maximum number of items to display, in the range 1-100.
+- itemsPerPage (optional) The maximum number of items to display, in the range 1-100.
     - Default is 20.

 ```javascript